 st-vitus-cathedral-prague-bell

-Prague escaped the disastrous bombing and mass destruction that left so many of the ancient cities of Europe in ruins during World War II.
+Prague escaped the disastrous bombing and mass destruction that left many of the ancient cities of Europe in ruins during World War II.
 As a result, many historic castles, buildings, churches, and bridges have been retained and preserved.

 Known as the ‘city of hundred spires,’ the assortment of towers, steeples, and spires rise above the rich collection of red-tiled roofs.
 The lighter shades of the facades of buildings offer a colourful contrast.